pnemonic78/PowerFailure/README.md

 # Power Failure

-Monitor power failures sing your Android device.
+Monitor power failures using your Android device.